xgravellx/baykar-frontend-case/README.md

 # Baykar Frontend Case

 ## Description
 This repository has been prepared for the Baykar Frontend Case.
-It includes Landing Page and Quiz App projects.
+It includes Landing Page ([source codes](https://github.com/xgravellx/baykar-frontend-case/tree/master/landing-page)) and Quiz App ([source codes](https://github.com/xgravellx/baykar-frontend-case/tree/master/quiz-app)) projects.

 ## Live Demo
 Click the link to see the live version of our application.